TahaGorme/token-joiner-and-booster/README.md

 # Patched
-This script has been patched. to buy a working joiner (proxyless), dm me on discord @uutu or on telegram @tahagorme
+This script has been patched. to buy a working joiner (proxyless) or any custom discord tools, dm me on discord @uutu or on telegram @tahagorme

 # Discord Server Joiner and Booster